-Even though both the investment instrument serves a similar function, the difference is majorly analyzed based on taxation, safety, returns, liquidity, etc. In order to help our investors make an informed choice, further in this article we have discussed the difference between debt fund and FDs and has also explained which option of investment is best.
+Even though both the investment instruments serve a similar function, the difference is majorly analyzed based on taxation, safety, returns, liquidity, etc. In order to help our investors make an informed choice, further in this article we have discussed the difference between debt funds and FDs and has also explained which option of investment is best.

 Debt Mutual Fund

 In debt mutual fund, the investors can make a withdrawal of any amount anytime and the scheme will continue to function on the remaining amount.
-Premature withdrawal in debt mutual fund does not affect the interest rate of the fund.
-Moreover, the penalties are applicable only for the period of 1 year and are charges an exit load, ranging from 0.25%-1%.
+Premature withdrawals in debt mutual fund do not affect the interest rate of the fund.
+Moreover, the penalties are applicable only for the period of 1 year and charge an exit load, ranging from 0.25%-1%.

 Debt Mutual Fund